Karunamon/tkwaremmb/content/post/social-justice-censorship.md

 ## Easy thinking is seldom good thinking

-I've come to a revelation - maybe this is just me growing up a little, or something else, but I now believe that "easy" thoughts are usually the wrong ones.
+I've come to a revelation - maybe this is just me growing up a little, but I now believe that "easy" thoughts are usually the wrong ones.
 The easy thought "I've got time for this assignment, it's easy and a full two days away".
 The easy thought "that guy in front of me on the road is *trying* to piss me off".
 The easy thought "this guy is an enemy, fuck him and the horse he rode in on" - these are all dangerous for different reasons.

 The last one particularly so, since it makes it all too easy to ignore any legitimate points that an ideologically opposed person may have.